stefcenti2022/Pewlett-Hackard-Analysis/README.md

 <img src="./Resources/mentorship_eligibility.png" alt="First Pool of Mentees" width="500"/>

 In total, there are only 1,549 employees if we only take from the pool of employees born in 1965.
 This is barely enough to take over for the 2 roles with the least number employees out of the 7 roles that need to be filled.

+Note that the baby boom ended around 1965.
+Later, we will show how changing these dates to include a few more years going back will easily expand the pool enough to cover the "Silver Tsunami."

 ## Summary
 Overall, Pewlett Hackard has an extremely large pool of potential retirees and a very small pool of eligible mentors based on the 2 queries asked of us by the HR department.